Tulsa Welding School Tuition Costs: Welding, Pipefitting & HVAC Breakdown

 Can I Transfer Credits From Another Trade School?

-Yes — you can often transfer credits if they meet our credit transfer policies and come from eligible institutions; you’ll need official transcripts, course descriptions, and advisor approval, and we’ll evaluate them promptly to determine applicability.
+Yes — you can often transfer credits if they meet the school’s policies and come from eligible institutions.
+You’ll need official transcripts, course descriptions, and advisor approval.
+The team reviews them quickly to see what applies.

 Are Night or Part-Time Classes Available?